concedra/silex-mustache/README.md

 *  **mustache.partials_path** (optional): Path to the directory containing partials.

-If `mustache.templates_path` or `mustache.partials_path` are set and no corresponding loader is defined in `mustache.options`, filesystem loaders will be created automatically in `mustache.options`.
+If `mustache.templates_path` or `mustache.partials_path` are set and no corresponding loader is defined in `mustache.options`, filesystem loaders will be created automatically.

 ## Services